vinooMj/My-Blockchain-Notes/Ethereum_info.md

 Geth uses LevelDB because LevelDB is implemented in GO, has key-value pairs and includes modern data storage (i.e. multiple layers on disk, organized in the background)

 ------------

+ EIP-170 which added a smart contract size limit of 24.576 kb.